Mike MussinaMichael Cole Mussina

 As Mussina continued to advance his career, the Orioles progressed as well.
 After the Orioles finished the 1995 season near .500, 1996 signaled the start of what would be Baltimore’s first back-to-back postseason run since the 1973-74 seasons.

 In the Bronx, Mussina would help form one of the more formidable rotations of the era.
-In his eight seasons in New York, Moose would pitch alongside many Yankee greats including the likes of Roger Clemens, Andy Pettitte, David Wells and Randy Johnson.
+In his eight seasons in New York, Mussina would pitch alongside many Yankees greats, including Roger Clemens, Andy Pettitte, David Wells and Randy Johnson.

-The Yankees would win two AL Championships with Mussina on the club.
+The Yankees would win two AL pennants with Mussina on the club.
 In 2001 – his first season with the Bronx Bombers – the Yankees would fall in seven games to the Arizona Diamondbacks in the World Series.
 Mussina was a catalyst in that deep postseason run.
-He won three of his four starts, retiring 21 batters via the strikeout and recording a 2.63 ERA over 24 innings pitched.
+He won three of his four starts, retiring 21 batters via strikeouts and recording a 2.63 ERA over 24 innings pitched.

-Out of the eight seasons Mussina donned the famous Yankee Pinstripes, the team would win six AL East titles and appear in the postseason seven times.
+Out of the eight seasons Mussina appeared in Yankee pinstripes, the team would win six AL East titles and advance in the postseason seven times.

 After a sub-par 2007, Mussina bounced back in 2008 with one of the best seasons a 39-year-old pitcher has ever compiled.
 His final stat line in 2008 read like he was nearing the precipice of his career, not the end: 20-9 with a 3.37 ERA.
 He became the oldest first-time 20-game winner in big league history.